Welcome to what is without a doubt the best (and most brutally honest) Nomatic Travel Bag review on the web.

-This feature means you are going to have some amazing versatiltiy.
-At 20 liters it can be a light, everyday backpack.
-Whether you are in college, working from your laptop, or just need a sleek backpack to head around town in – the 20 liters setting is prefect.
+This feature means you are going to have some amazing versatility.
+At 20 liters it is a light, everyday backpack.
+Whether you are in college, working from your laptop, or just need a sleek backpack to head around town in – the 20 liters set is perfect.

 But let’s say you want to unleash the extra packing power of the Nomatic Travel Pack and unzip it to a 30 liter.
 30 liters are large enough for 1-4 days trips, making this one of the best small travel backpacks on the market.

 Let’s run over a few other differences between this bag and the Nomatic Backpack…

 - TSA ready – When going through airport security you can quickly unzip the laptop compartment without having to take your laptop out